elmalla/facial_recognition-/README.md

 ## Python Project for facial recognition of patients & Outdoor crowd

-Face recognition with OpenCV, Python, and deep learning detected a patient was identity was unknown and using old pictures for him, the model detected him sucessfully even with accident marks on his face.
+Face recognition with OpenCV, Python, and deep learning detected a patient whose identity was unknown and using old pictures for him, the model detected him sucessfully even with accident marks on his face.

 A second test was performed on crowd outdoor gathering and the model performed also well.